Peculiar Galaxy (Northern) Observing Program Coordinator:

-The Astronomical League, realizing that the face of amateur astronomy is changing, and wanting to stay on the cutting edge of technology, is pleased to announce its new CCD imaging program.
-This program is based on the 338 objects found in the Arp Catalog of Peculiar Galaxies.
-100 of the 338 Arp galaxies must be imaged with a CCD camera to qualify for the Club's certificate.
-Just because this is a CCD imaging program, doesn't mean that we want to exclude the observers and astrophotographers from this club.
-Those amateurs either observing or photographing 100 of the 338 Arp galaxies will also qualify for the Program's award.
-Please remember, though, before you start this program, that this program was developed for advanced amateurs, and may not be suitable for beginners.
-This is because CCD imaging requires quite a lot of equipment including a telescope, a computer, a CCD camera, imaging program, and atlases and databases.
-For observers and astrophotographers, a majority of the 338 galaxies fall in the 12th. to 18th. magnitude range.
+This Astronomical League Observing Program is based on the 338 objects found in the Arp Catalog of Peculiar Galaxies.
+One hundred of the 338 Arp galaxies must be observed or imaged to qualify for the Program's certificate and pin (if a pin was not already given for the completion of the Southern Arp Observing Program).
+Please remember, though, before you start this program, that it was developed for advanced amateurs, and may not be suitable for beginners.
+For observers and astrophotographers, a majority of the 338 galaxies fall in the 12th to 18th magnitude range.
 However, there are over 100 Arp objects below magnitude 13.5.

-We feel that this new program will challenge even the most serious of amateur astronomers.
-We sincerely hope that you find this program rewarding, and will look forward to your completion of the Program.
+We feel that this Observing Program will challenge even the most serious of amateur astronomers.
+We sincerely hope that you find it rewarding and we look forward to seeing your images and observations.

-Halton C. Arp is one of the key actors in the contemporary debate on the origin and evolution of galaxies in the universe.
+Halton C. Arp was one of the key actors in the contemporary debate on the origin and evolution of galaxies in the universe.
 His landmark compilation of peculiar galaxies, the Atlas of Peculiar Galaxies, led him to challenge the fundamental assumption of modern cosmology, that redshift is a uniform indicator of distance.
-He continues the search at the Max Planck Institute for Physics and Astrophysics.

-To qualify for the AL's Nortern Arp Peculiar Galaxy Program Award, you need only be a member of the Astronomical League, either through an affiliated astronomy club or as a Member-at-Large, and image 100 of the 338 objects in the Arp Peculiar Galaxy Catalog.
-You may select which 100 objects that you want to image.
-Any CCD camera may be used, whether commercial or home-built.
-Since many of the Arp objects are multiple galaxies, only the brightest member of the group need be imaged, but it would be nice if you could image the entire group.
-Also, photo enhancing of your image is not required, but, again, if you choose to do so then that will be accepted.
-The images should be submitted in the GIF, JPG, BMP, TIFF, or PCX formats.
-When properly compressed or archived, 100 of these images in the 25-28KB range should fit on two 1.44MB floppy disks.
-Use more if you require it.
-For locating the Arp galaxies, it is recommended that you use a good star atlas such as the "Uranometria 2000.0", Volumes I & II or a program like MegaStar, both published by Willmann-Bell, Inc. After submission of your images, with your permission, we will try to place the images on a Web page so that other amateur astronomers may access them.
+To qualify for the Northern Arp Peculiar Galaxy Program Certificate, image or observe 100 of the 338 objects in the Arp Peculiar Galaxy Catalog.
+You may select any 100 objects that you want to image or observe.
+Since many of the Arp objects are multiple galaxies, only the brightest member of the group needs to be imaged or observed, but it would be preferred if you could image or observe the entire group.
+When making observations or taking images of multiple galaxies, the required tally of 100 should be made by the Arp number, not by the number of galaxies.
+For locating the Arp galaxies, it is recommended that you use a good star atlas such as the "Uranometria 2000.0", Volumes I & II published by Willmann-Bell, Inc., Sky & Telescope's Millennium Star Atlas, or a good computer atlas.

-For observers, you may select any 100 of the 338 galaxies in the catalog, and observe only the brightest member of the group if you so choose.
 Since this is an advanced observing program for light buckets, it is recommended that you use a telescope with an aperture of 12.5 inches or larger, and observe from a dark sky site.
 To record your observations, you may use log sheets similar to those found in the back of the Astronomical League's manual Observe: A Guide to the Messier Objects.
 You can order this observing manual through Astronomical League Sales.
-If you use your own log sheets, they should include: object, date, time, power, seeing, type of instrument, and observing notes.
+If you use your own log sheets, they should include: object name, date and time, power, seeing and transparency, type of instrument, your latitude and longitude, and observing notes.

 - John Wagoner